aio-libs/aiohttp/docs/structures.rst

 An *immutable* version of :class:`collections.ChainMap`.
-Internally the proxy is a list of mappings (dictionaries), if the requested key is not prosent in the first mapping the second is looked up and so on.
+Internally the proxy is a list of mappings (dictionaries), if the requested key is not present in the first mapping the second is looked up and so on.

 The class supports :class:`collections.abc.Mapping` interface.